 Along with listing our Network Physicians, your Provider Directory has detailed information about our Network Medical Groups and other Providers.
-This includes a QUALITY INDEX[®] for helping you become familiar with our Network Medical Groups.
+This includes a QUALITY INDEX® for helping you become familiar with our Network Medical Groups.
 Every Subscriber should receive a Provider Directory.
-If you need a copy or would like assistance picking your Primary Care Physician, please call our Customer Service department.
-You can also find an online version of the Directory at www.uhc.com/calpers.
+If you need a copy or would like assistance picking your PCP, please call our Customer Service department.
+You can also find an online version of the Directory at uhc.com/CalPERS.